Special Weather Statement issued for Hickman, Humphreys, Perry by NWS - News Break

 Special Weather Statement issued for Hickman, Humphreys, Perry by NWS

-Effective: 2021-07-08 23:25:00 CDT Expires: 2021-07-09 00:15:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Torrential rainfall is also occurring with this storm, and may lead to localized flooding.
+Effective: 2021-07-13 14:21:00 CDT Expires: 2021-07-13 14:45:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Torrential rainfall is also occurring with these storms, and may lead to localized flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Hickman; Humphreys; Perry SIGNIFICANT WEATHER ADVISORY FOR NORTHEASTERN PERRY...SOUTHERN HUMPHREYS AND WESTERN HICKMAN COUNTIES UNTIL 1215 AM CDT At 1134 PM CDT, Doppler radar was tracking a strong thunderstorm 8 miles southwest of Hurricane Mills, or 16 miles southeast of Camden, moving east at 25 mph.
-Pea size hail and winds in excess of 40 mph will be possible with this storm.
-Locations impacted include Centerville, Lobelville, Nunnelly, Pinewood, Bucksnort and I-40 Near The Tennessee River.
-This includes Interstate 40 between mile markers 136 and 159.alerts.weather.gov
+Frequent cloud to ground lightning is occurring with these storms.
+Lightning can strike 10 miles away from a thunderstorm.
+Seek a safe shelter inside a building or vehicle.
+Target Area: Hickman; Humphreys; Perry SIGNIFICANT WEATHER ADVISORY FOR PERRY...SOUTHERN HUMPHREYS AND NORTHWESTERN HICKMAN COUNTIES UNTIL 245 PM CDT At 221 PM CDT, Doppler radar was tracking strong thunderstorms along a line extending from 6 miles southwest of Hurricane Mills to near Decaturville.
+Movement was northeast at 25 mph.
+Half inch hail and winds in excess of 30 mph will be possible with these storms.
+Locations impacted include Linden, McEwen, Hurricane Mills, Lobelville, Mousetail Landing State Park and Bucksnort.
+This includes Interstate 40 between mile markers 136 and 156.alerts.weather.gov

 Comments / 0